Same-sex marriage in Mexico City

-Same-sex marriage is legal in Mexico City, having been approved by its Legislative Assembly on 21 December 2009, and signed into law by Head of Government Marcelo Ebrard on 29 December 2009.
+Same-sex marriage has been legal in Mexico City since 4 March 2010.
+A bill for the legalization of same-sex marriages was approved by the Legislative Assembly on 21 December 2009, and signed into law by Head of Government Marcelo Ebrard on 29 December.
 The law became effective on 4 March 2010.
-Mexico City was the first jurisdiction in Mexico to legalize same-sex marriage, and the first in Latin America to do so, followed by Argentina in July 2010.
+Mexico City was the first jurisdiction in Mexico and the first in Latin America to legalize same-sex marriage.
+Polling suggests that a majority of Mexico City residents support the legal recognition of same-sex marriage.